arujthecurator/OnlineRetailRecommendationSystem/README.md

 ### Set up process:
-1. Execute the following command to publich the docker images to docker "docker compose -f ./docker-compose-expose.yml up --detach"
+1. Execute the following command to publish the docker images to docker "docker compose -f ./docker-compose-expose.yml up --detach"
 2. Clone the project to local

 ### Getting the application started:
 #### Producer:
 1. Import the Producer seprate projects to Intellij as Scala sbt project.
 2. Run the producer file, We should be able to see the messages being published from the console.
-This means that the messages as being pushed to orders-topic.
+This means that the messages are being pushed to orders-topic.

 #### Consumer:
 1. Import the Producer seprate projects to Intellij as Scala sbt project.
 2. Now, run the consumers.
-Since we will mutliple consumer application, we run them indivually to see the execution.
+Since we gave mutliple consumer applications, we run them indivually to see the execution.

 ##### PartitionConsumer:
-1. Run the PartitionComsumer.scala file, post start we can see the message being consumed from orders-topic.
+1. Run the PartitionComsumer.scala file, once the application has started we can see the message being consumed from orders-topic.
 2. This consumer segregates the message load to different topics based the corresponding continent topic.
 3. Now run all the 6 continent based consumer scala files.
 4. We should be able to see the messages being consumed as per the countries-contient mapping.